 Test the Vala language / Engineering on Raspberry Pi

 Languages are many on Raspberry Pi.
 Elders like C passing through the modern (Python ?) or heavy like Java, the choice is wide !
 New supported The Gnome Project, Genie just settle on our Raspberry.
-On the official page Genie you will find the basis for use of this language.
-But let's start by installing what is for the language :

 - Update of the system